superkostya/book_reading_propensity/Project_Summary.md

  * When evaluated on the test set, our best trained SVD recommendation model (128 latent factors, 100 epochs, with some regularization) demonstrates a low bias:
      * Avgerage Rating:           4.03
      * Avgerage Predicted Rating: 4.02
- * On the other hand, the __estimated accuracy of 65.85%__ suggests that our model suffers from a considerable variance.
+ * On the other hand, the __estimated accuracy of 65.85%__ (lower bound estimate) suggests that our model suffers from a considerable variance.
  * With `MAE = 0.6681`, one can see that a substantial number of user-item recommendations get misclassified near the decision boundary ("no" corresponds to `rank < 4`; "yes" is for `rank >= 4`).
  * The model's performance could be further improved with the use of one of data resampling techniques.
 This approach has a potential of lowering the variance, thereby boosting the overall accuracy.